Learner's permit: Italy

 In Italy, anyone aged 14 or older can apply for a driving license (patente di guida).
 For a Category B license, which is available from age 18, the applicant must first pass a theory test covering topics such as traffic scenarios, road signs, insurance, and penalties.
 They have two attempts to pass this test.

 Upon passing, the applicant receives a learner's permit (foglio rosa, literally "pink sheet" due to its color), which allows them to drive on public roads if accompanied by a licensed driver who has held their license for at least ten years.
 There are no restrictions on the vehicle's horsepower at this stage, although limits apply during the first three years after obtaining a full license, unless the newly licensed driver obtains a Category BE license.

 Learners are allowed to drive on motorways and must display 'P' stickers (for Principiante, meaning beginner) on both the front and rear of the vehicle.
-They then have six months to take the practical driving test.
+They then have twelve months to take the practical driving test.
 If they fail to pass the road test within this period—also with two attempts spaced one month apart—they must obtain a new foglio rosa and pay the associated fees.